Journal prompts for self-discovery can help you begin writing about who you are inside.

-**This post contains affiliate links, meaning I may receive a small commission at no additional cost to you for products you purchase via this website.
+*This article contains affiliate links, meaning I may receive a small commission at no additional cost to you for products you purchase via this website.
 For more information click here.* This article is for entertainment purposes only and contains no medical advice.
 For more information click here.*

 - What does the best version of you look like?

 - What is your idea of the perfect day?

 - How do you feel right now and why?